-- 7. (1) A person does not contravene this Ordinance by making, implementing, following, publishing or displaying rules or requirements restricting to persons of particular nationality, descent, residence, or birthplace - (a) employment in the service of the Crown, - (b) employment by a public body, or - (c) holding a public office. - (2) In this section - (a) "public body" means a body (whether corporate or unincorporated) certain of whose functions are functions of a public nature, and - (b) "public office" has the same meaning as in section 24 save that it includes the office of People's Deputy.
+- 7. (1) A person does not contravene this Ordinance by making, implementing, following, publishing or displaying rules or requirements restricting to persons of particular nationality, descent, residence, or birthplace - - (a) Crown appointments or employment in the service of the Crown, hh Order in Council No. VI of 2016; this enactment has been amended.

+- (b) employment by a public body, or

+- (c) the holding of a public office.

+- (2) In this paragraph -

+- (a) "public body" means a body (whether corporate or unincorporated) certain of whose functions are functions of a public nature, and

+- (b) "public office" has the same meaning as in section 25 save that it includes the office of People's Deputy.